gaurav800/Google-Meet-Bot/README.md

 This will give you enough time to perform the google verification.

 Execute the program again with the orignal code, i.e time.sleep(3)

+* The voice detection is based on Google Captions, so it is only as good as what google detects.